ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Am I required to donate 25% to charity?

-To maintain our commitment to charitable giving, we ask all artists to donate 25% of all sales above 0.25 ETH to a charity of their choice.
-Once the price drops below 0.25 ETH, the charity component is optional.
-Beyond that, to whom and how you donate is up to you.
+To maintain our commitment to charitable giving, we ask artists to donate 25% of all profits above resting price via dutch auction to a charity of their choice.
+To whom and how you donate is completely up to you.
 When a project only has one artist, they often use the additional payee field to manage on-chain donations.
-But all revenue can be routed to a single wallet and donated after the fact.
+If using the additional payee field for donations, this field can be cleared before lowering to resting price.
+All revenue can also be routed to a single wallet and donated after the fact.
 We highly recommend consulting with a tax professional to understand your local tax liability, especially if you plan to personally receive all funds before donating.

 ---